prestonhunter/resume/README.md

 - Genome-directed primers for selective labeling of bacterial transcripts for DNA microarray analysis&rdquo; (<em>Nature Biotechnology</em>, Vol. 18, No. 6, 2000) <a href="http://www.ncbi.nlm.nih.gov/pubmed/10835610">[article]</a></li>

 <h3>My Approach to Database Design</h3>
-I am a database design specialists.
+I am a database design specialist.
 My sophisticated hand-crafted database design will save your organization significant time and money.

 I am a serious professional with over 20 years of experience as a programmer and database specialist.
 My emphasis has been on creating elegant SQL database design integrated with user-friendly front-end software (desktop and web applications).